bestia-dev/rust01_the_beginning/README.md

 Press `window + s` (`window` is this strange key on the keyboard in the first row near `ctrl` and `alt`) it opens the start menu.
 Start typing `command prompt` it will suggest you exactly that and press Enter to run it.
 You should be inside your user folder.
 For me it is `C:\Users\Luciano`.
-I created a folder with the name all smallcaps `/rustprojects` inside my user folder.
+I created a folder with the name all small caps `/rustprojects` inside my user folder.
 In Windows file/folder names are not case sensitive, but in Linux they are very sensitive.
-Be carefull.
+Be careful.
 `mkdir rustprojects`
 `cd rustprojects`
 We will create a new rust project with this simple command